Yoeri-z/stateful_inheritance/README.md

 ## Features

  - :racing_car: Fast
- - :bulb: familiar if you are used to the flutter inherited, widget
+ - :bulb: familiar if you are used to flutters `InheritedWidget`
  - :fire: Hot reload compatible
  - :hammer_and_wrench: Dev tool compatible
  - :control_knobs: Extreme finegrained control over rebuilds if wanted